OfflineMind

 Does it really work without the internet?

 Yes.
-The AI runs on your laptop.
-No message leaves your computer.
+The AI runs on your laptop, from the drive.
+Pull the Wi-Fi, it works exactly the same.
+No message ever leaves your computer.

 What computer do I need?